Whether you’re a:

 - Consider skills that will be important to have regarding the job you’re applying for

-To help you get started writing your CV, we’ve included 3 tips for undergraduate job seekers below.
+To help you get started writing your CV, here are 3 tips for student job seekers.

 1. Expand upon your education section

-Here’s a great example of an education section for a journalist applicant:
+Here’s a great example of an education section for an aspiring journalist:

 Dean’s list for 4 consecutive semesters